orb-lang/espalier/doc/md/phrase.md

 replacement.

 The base Phrase class is mutable.
-Concatenating will add to the array portion of the Phrase.
+Concatenating strings will add to the array portion of the Phrase, while catting another Phrase will combine the two into a new Phrase.
 This means in normal use, once a Phrase is added to another Phrase, it will stay put.

 The right _sort_ of mutability is copy-on-write.
 We're not providing a mutation